-Maybe you’ve heard about a popular new trend in productivity planners and wondered “What is a bullet journal?”
-Well, it’s a new twist on journal writing and it was created by New York-based designer Ryder Carroll.
-He wanted a notebook where he could plan future events, keep track of past ones, and organize what was happening in the present.
+Maybe you’ve heard about this popular trend in productivity planners and wondered: “What is a bullet journal, anyhow?”
+Well, it’s a new twist on journal writing and it was created by Brooklyn-based designer Ryder Carroll.
+He wanted a notebook to plan future events, keep track of past ones, and organize what was happening in the present.
 Other people took the basic concept of a “bujo” and ran with it!

 This type of journal combines the best of planning, journal writing, creating to-do lists, and tracking important events and activities.
 It may also include some creative aspects, similar to scrapbooking or art journaling.
 It’s a fully customizable type of planner that provides benefits like:

--Let’s you do you; no frustration or wasted pages
+– Lets you do you, with no frustration or wasted pages

-The bullet journal is ideal not just for someone who loves using a planner, but also someone who wants the benefits of a journal, but doesn’t actually enjoy writing.
-Everything is done in a rapid logging method (kind of a shorthand) reducing the need for words.
+The bullet journal is ideal not just for someone who loves using a planner, but also people who want the benefits but who don’t enjoy writing.
+Everything’s done in a rapid logging method (kind of a shorthand) reducing the need for words.

-You’ll learn what bullet journaling is, how to effectively use it, and learn how to make the most out of the technique.
-Bullet journaling is a lifestyle change because it changes your overall behavior, organization style, and priorities.
+The bullet journaling method can make a big difference in your life, transforming your overall behavior, organization style, and priorities.
 I think you’ll find the benefits are worth the time and effort you put into it.

 Introduction to Bullet Journaling